robintw/PyProSAIL/doc/index.rst

   * **Windows:** The easiest way is to use the `Windows installer <http://pypi.python.org/pypi/PyPROSAIL>`_, but if you want to compile from the Fortran source then follow the steps 1-4 `here <http://www.scipy.org/F2PY_Windows>`_ to install the GFortran compiler and set it up so that it can be used by the PyProSAIL installation procedure.
   * **OS X:** Install GCC by following the instructions `here <http://hpc.sourceforge.net/#fortran>`_.
   * **Linux:** Install GFortran using the package manager for your system, for example ``apt-get install gfortran``.

+If you have any issues with installation, please contact me using the details in the Support section below.

 Running the model
 -----------------